 In FY2018, we identified risks and opportunities throughout the NRI Group’s overall business.
 In FY2019, we conducted a scenario analysis for the data center business (which is vulnerable to the impacts of climate change) and calculated the financial impacts.
-In FY2020, we conducted a scenario analysis for profit centers—the asset management solution business (which is part of the Financial IT Solutions business) and Consulting business—and calculated financial impacts.
+Since FY 2020, targeting a different business every year, we have been conducting a scenario analysis to calculate the financial impact on each profit center.

 After declaring our support for the TCFD Final Report, we established the scope of our investigations in FY2018, the first fiscal year.
 We defined and identified scenarios*3: a “2°C or lower scenario,” in which the temperature increase is kept below 2°C according to the Paris Agreement, and a “4°C scenario,” in which no measures are implemented besides those expected at present.
 We identified the impacts in these scenarios on the Consulting, Financial IT Solutions, Industrial IT Solutions, and Data Center businesses.